Prep time: 20 minutes

 (broth to equal 6 cups total)

-1/2 cup parmigiano reggiano (save sprinkling of cheese for serving)
+1 cup parmigiano reggiano (save some cheese for serving)

 1 yellow onion (chopped fine)

 2 tbsp. good olive oil

 1/2 tsp. salt (salt to taste)

 1/4 tsp. lemon zest (optional)

 In medium saucepan over medium to low heat add 1 tbsp. butter and a little olive oil.

 Add mushrooms.
 Saute’ for 3-5 minutes or until mushrooms are tender.
 Sprinkle with a pinch of salt.
 Set aside and keep warm.

 Heat oil and 2 tbsp. butter in large saucepan over medium heat.
 Add onion and a pinch of salt and cook, stirring occasionally, until onion is translucent.